Denial Of Liability: How to recover compensation when legal fault is not accepted

 Who pays your solicitor’s legal fees in making your claim?

-In personal injury claims - so long as your injury is worth over £1000, the loser pays the winners legal costs.
-In other words - in addition to your compensation the person at fault will pay the costs you have incurred in instructing a solicitor.
+In personal injury claims, so long as your injury is worth over £1,000, the person at fault pays the your legal costs , so long as you win your claim.
+In other words – in addition to your compensation the person at fault will pay the costs you have incurred in instructing a solicitor.

 Denial Of Liability Summary